“One way or another.”

 Providing, or advising on, such alternatives are the baseline of where Heffernan sees its growth in the next five years, she said.

 “I would expect we can grow our business by 10 to 20 times what it is,” added Albanese, who said she is going after the upper mid-market –businesses with fewer than 5,000 employees.

 “I go after the underserved mid-market,” Albanese said, referring to that segment as a market with “a unique need.”

 “They’re big fish in a small pond,” she added.

 Albanese too takes the “one way or another” attitude about the future of group health.

 “I’ve talked of lots of CFOs who said if there’s an option I’m out,” she said, adding that she’s talked to about as many who have said they plan to continue giving their employees benefits.

-The question that remains, she said, is: how do you spend your money?
+The question that remains, she said, is how to spend your money.

 Like other agencies, Heffernan has invested heavily in tools like financial predictive modeling to help clients make those decisions.

 “There’s a lot involved and it’s a very important discussion and it takes a lot of knowledge to help guide somebody thought that discussion,” she said.